 - 1/2 teaspoon salt

 - COCOA FROSTING:

 - Pinch salt

 - In a small bowl, stir chocolate in boiling water until melted; cool for 10 minutes.

 - In a bowl, cream shortening and brown sugar.
 Beat in egg yolks and chocolate mixture.
 Combine flour, baking powder, baking soda and salt; add to creamed mixture alternately with buttermilk.
 Gradually beat in water, nuts and vanilla.

 - In a small bowl, beat egg whites until soft peaks form; fold into batter.
-Pour into a greased 13-in. x 9-in. baking pan.
-Bake at 350° for 35-40 minutes or until toothpick inserted near center comes out clean.
+Pour into a greased 13x9-in. baking pan.
+Bake at 350° for 35-40 minutes or until toothpick inserted in the center comes out clean.
 Cool on wire rack.

-Originally published as Mom's Chocolate Cake in Taste of Home October/November 1999, p35
+Originally published as Mom's Chocolate Cake in Taste of Home October/November 1999

 I make this frosting recipe VERY often!
 In fact, we just moved and I can't find my cookbook, so I had to hunt for it here!
 I do adapt it slightly, adding more cocoa in place of some of the sugar.
 Dahling, it's MAHVELOUS! :)